 6 lead changes end with East Newton on top

-It took six lead changes to determine the winner of Friday’s Class 3, District 6 quarterfinal barnburner, and a Cassville team seeking to avenge a regular-season loss suffered a second consecutive to the patriots, 39-28.
+It took six lead changes to determine the winner of Friday’s Class 3, District 6 quarterfinal barnburner, and a Cassville team seeking to avenge a regular-season loss suffered a second consecutive to the Patriots, 39-28.

 Clay Weldy, Cassville football coach, said the program preaches taking care of the little things, and a few too many mistakes combined with East Newton’s resilience proved the difference.